puppetlabs/puppetdb/documentation/configure.markdown

 ### Facts Blacklist

 Optional.
 Set by declaring `facts-blacklist` in the PuppetDB configuration file.
-If you provide a comma-separated string of fact names (in the case of an INI config file) or a list of fact names (in the case of a HOCON config file), PuppetDB ignores those facts on ingestion.
+If you provide comma-separated fact names (in the case of an INI config file) or a list of fact names (in the case of a HOCON config file), PuppetDB ignores those facts on ingestion.

- * INI: `"fact1, fact2, fact3"`
+ * INI: `fact1, fact2, fact3`
  * HOCON: `["fact1", "fact2", "fact3"]`

 ### Using PostgreSQL